DennisSuitters/AuroraCMS/README.md

   - Count Impressions of times Advertisement has been displayed.
   - Count Clicks.
   - Date restriction for start displaying advertisements, and end date.
+- Agronomy for managing Farms.
+  - Area map plotting for managing pasture/paddock areas.
+  - Livestock management, incl. selecting which area they are currently in.
+  - Cropping for crop management, incl. whole paddock area cropping as well as small plots.
+  - Logging for area, livestock and crop history.
+(WIP)
 - Multiple Custom Summernote (WYSIWYG Editor) Addons, created by Diemen Design.
   - [summernote-audio](https://github.com/DiemenDesign/summernote-audio)
   - [summernote-checkbox](https://github.com/DiemenDesign/summernote-checkbox)